 Ever since I was little, when I used to watch documentaries with my grandfather, I already knew that I would dedicate my career to telling factual stories.
 For that reason, in 2013 I graduated in both Biology and Audiovisual Communication degrees at the Autonomous University of Barcelona (UAB).
 The following year, I received the Leonardo DA Vinci internship (EU) and I went to Bristol, the “Hollywood of documentaries”.
 There I was so fortunate to work at Humble Bee Films as a Researcher on the third series of David Attenborough’s Natural Curiosities (UKTV, BBC, Netflix).

-Aside from working on audiovisual projects, I teach a scriptwriting workshop at the UPF’s Master in Scientific, Medical and Environmental Communication, I have my own blog in El País called “Historias Naturales” and in National Geographic Spain (RBA) magazine called “Mito o ciencia”.
-Thanks to all of this, last year I was granted a travel fellowship to attend the World Conference of Science Journalism held in San Francisco.
-From there I travelled to México to write my first series of overseas reports published in El País and Discover Magazine.
+Aside from working on audiovisual projects, I have my own blog in El País called “Historias Naturales” and in National Geographic Spain (RBA) magazine called “Mito o Ciencia“.
+Thanks to all of this, in 2017 I was granted a travel fellowship to attend the World Conference of Science Journalism held in San Francisco.
+From there I travelled to México to write some articles for El País and Discover Magazine.